stepheneb/lightweight-sensor-graphs/readme.md

 1. Plugin a Vernier GoLink with an attached temperature, light probe, or motion probe.
 2. Start local server.
+    cd /path/to/lightweight-sensor-graphs
     ruby start_local_server.rb
 3. Open: http://localhost:4321/
-4. Select either: goio-temperature-graph.html or goio-light-graph.html
+4. Select either: goio-temperature-graph.html, goio-light-graph.html or goio-motion-graph.html
 4. Click the *start* button.

 Deploying to a remote server
 ------------
-If have a remote server with Apache, install the Ruby gem passenger, and setup an environment for hosting a rack application you can use the script:
+If have a remote server with Apache, install the Ruby gem passenger and follow the installation instructions:

+    $ gem install passenger
+    $ passenger-install-apache2-module

+If you want to be able to develop on your local machine, push changes to github and then deploy to the remote server take a look at the comments in this script:

     bin/update_server.rb

-to push the master branch of http://github.com/stepheneb/lightweight-sensor-graphs to the server.

-First copy the file bin/deploy_sample.yml to bin/deploy.yml and enter the host name and path on the remote server as well as the ssh username for the user under which the deploy will be executed.
+To push the master branch of http://github.com/stepheneb/lightweight-sensor-graphs to the server first copy the file bin/deploy_sample.yml to bin/deploy.yml and enter the host name and path on the remote server as well as the ssh username for the user under which the deploy will be executed.

 File: bin/deploy_sample.yml